About Kurt Smith

 I have tried my level best to ensure that all of the information contained in the Ballpark E-Guides is correct and up to date.
 However, the baseball world changes very quickly and frequently.
 Prices rise (of course), vendors come and go, and secrets eventually aren’t secrets anymore.
 And some of the information is opinion-based, which also changes with the wind.

 If you find an inaccuracy in a Ballpark E-Guide and can verify it, please let me know so that I can keep them current.
-If you can send me a verifiable correction within 30 days of your purchase, I will send you an updated digital edition of the E-Guide free of charge.
+If you send me a correction within 30 days of your purchase, I will send you an updated digital edition of the E-Guide free of charge.

 Why don’t you include prices of parking, tickets, etc. in Ballpark E-Guides?